Janja

-About Janja
+Location

 Janja is a small town near Bijeljina in northeast Bosnia, located on the major road between Bijeljina and Zvornik.

 Located in the center of Janja is the Atik Mosque.
-Janja has three mosques which have been rebuilt after the war.
+Janja has three mosques which were rebuilt after the war.

 History

 There is no exact accurate source of when Janja was founded.
 From 1878 to 1961, Janja was municipality center.
 The 1991 census showed Janja had a population of 10,458.
 Part of Janja lies on the opposite side of the Drina River from the rest of the municipality.

 Demographics

 1971

 In 1971 Janja had a population of 7,945.